uetchy/prelude.js/README.md

 </script>
 ```

-Prelude also supports CommonJS, AMD -style including options.
+Prelude also supports CommonJS, AMD style including options.
 This is more modern way:

 ```coffee
 domready = require 'domready'